diegonti/VASP-MXenes/README.md

 Here, the file `VASP.py` is used.
 Its main purpuse is [VASP](https://www.vasp.at/) input file management, it generates a tree of folders for a given MXene width $n$ and termination $T_x$, considering stackings ($ABC$ and $ABA$) and termination hollow position ($H_M$, $H_{MX}$ and $H_X$ for $ABC$,  and $H$, $H_{MX}$ and $H_X$ for $ABA$), and containing each folder different subfolders for the calculations needed (optimization opt/, density of states DOS/, band structures BS/, and workfunction WF/).
 Each subfolder has its necessary files (INCAR, POTCAR, KPOINTS, script and POSCAR), which the right parameters for the given MXene and calculation case.
 Moreover, it also has the principal MXene class, `MX()`, that contains the MXene information (n, atoms, indices, termination, name,...), which is used by other scripts.

+The script file in each subfolder is the bash script for submitting a job.
+Here are some examples for IQTC and Marenostrum4 clusters, but please put there the right script you want to use (with the name "script").

-To create the folders for pristine MXenes with $n=2$, simply set $n=2$ and $T=""$ in the code and run the script.
-The tree of folders will be generated in a MXenes/ folder, which can be send to the cluster (or generated righ there).
+For example, to create the folders for pristine MXenes with $n=2$, simply set $n=2$ and $T=$"" in the code and run the script.
+The tree of folders will be generated in a MXenes/ folder, which can be send to the cluster (or generated right there).
 <br><br>

 - ### 2.
 Optimize: